atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 - I'm not sure yet how to port the audio stream that's why it's not listed here
 - The triggerscript is unused for the other tricks as well, not sure what its purpose is
+- The skeleton name has to be the name of the actual file at `rethawed\Packages\rethawed_anims\Compiled`.
+The filename and the reference in the THUG script `pizzabox_details` differ.
 - After everything is converted, copied and added to the scripts: Compiled qb, then Pack + Sync via the SDK